 National Language Service Corps

-The Defense Language and National Security Education Office (DLNSEO) administers NLSC as part of its mission to develop and execute programs to remedy foreign culture and language shortfalls across the U.S. Government.
-DLNSEO’s administration is guided by the National Security Education Board, which serves as the governing and advisory body for NLSC.
-To learn about the leadership at DLNSEO and NSEP, visit:
+The Defense Language and National Security Education Office (DLNSEO) administers the NLSC as part of its mission to develop and execute programs to remedy foreign culture and language shortfalls across the U.S. Government.
+DLNSEO’s administration is guided by the National Security Education Board (NSEP), which serves as the governing and advisory body for NLSC.
+Learn more about the leadership at DLNSEO and the guidance provided by NSEP.